zouharvi/uds-snlp-tutorial/language-properties/main.md

 Different smoothing methods will be covered in the further chapters.

-- Q: What are LMs useful in downstream tasks?
+- Q: Why are LMs useful?
+Can you think of a downstream task that profits from LMs?

 # Homework